polyhorn/simctl/README.md

 # Simctl

-This crates provides a safe wrapper around the `simctl` utility that ships with Xcode.
+This crate provides a safe wrapper around the `simctl` utility that ships with Xcode.

 ---